 Cancer is physically exhausting.
-For your high-tech friends, help them set up smart home technology so they can avoid getting up so much.
-You can connect things like Alexa smart plugs, TV remotes and Ring doorbells to smart phone apps.
-This is especially great for those who are recovering from surgery or patients who live alone.
-Give them one fewer reason to get up!
+If you're techy, help your friend set up smart home technology so they can avoid getting up so much.
+This is especially a good gift for someone who just had surgery or those who live alone.
+Give them one fewer reason to get up.

-(Bonus: If they have colon cancer, buy them some really nice, soft toilet paper)
+(Bonus: If they have colon cancer, gift them some really nice, soft toilet paper like Charmin Soft.)

 Apps like Door Dash, Grub Hub and Uber Eats are fulfilling dreams we didn't even know we had.
 Because of COVID-19, almost all restaurants (locally owned and chains) are now set up with one of these services.
-All of these food delivery apps offer gift cards that you can email or text a friend.
+All of these food delivery apps offer gift cards that you can email or text a cancer survivor and their caregiver.
 Send a gift card, or you can also set up an order for food and send it as a gift.
 This is really nice to have when you're facing a difficult time.

 13. Gift cards to grocery stores

 Do you see a food theme here?
-Food is a great way to help gift someone who is sick, and it's a gift that benefits everyone in the home.
+Food is a great gift someone who is sick, and it's a gift that benefits everyone in the home.
 If you want your dollars to go a little further, get a gift card to a local grocery store or a grocery service like Instacart.
 Apps like Instacart and Walmart will also let you place and order and indicate it's a gift to be delivered to someone else.
 Groceries are nice because if there's any diet restrictions or post-surgery nutrition needs, they can order what works for them.